iltuoconsulenteit/DocCropper/README.md

 ## ▶️ Running DocCropper

 Use the included start scripts from the `scripts/` directory.
 When launched, they create a virtual environment if needed and install Python packages before starting DocCropper.
 The commands now show the installation progress so that errors are visible.
 If some packages fail to install, the scripts continue so the basic features remain usable.
+Output from the server is written to `doccropper.log` in the installation folder so you can diagnose issues later.
 Keep these scripts inside the DocCropper installation folder or create a shortcut to them.
 If you want to run a script from anywhere, set the environment variable `DOCROPPER_HOME` to the installation path.